aakritiieee7/ai-intern-forge/README.md

 # DRDO HR Management System

 A smart, AI-enhanced internship management platform tailored for research organizations like DRDO.
-What once needed endless paperwork and manual coordination is now streamlined into a few intelligent clicks.
+What once required endless paperwork and manual coordination is now streamlined into a few intelligent clicks.

 ## Project Description

 The DRDO HR Portal is a modern web application that simplifies internship workflows for admins and mentors through two dedicated dashboards:

-### Admin Dashboard
+### Admin Dashboard enables
 - Smart Intern Onboarding: Upload resumes, auto-extract skills with NLP, and instantly receive AI-powered mentor match suggestions.
-- End-to-End Management: Add mentors, assign interns, track project statuses, and issue verified certificates — all in one place.
+- End-to-End Management: Add mentors, assign interns, track project statuses, and issue verified certificates all in one place.
 - Data-Driven Oversight: Access clean, interactive analytics on performance and internship trends.

-### Mentor Dashboard
+### Mentor Dashboard enables
 - Effortless Assignment Handling: View new intern requests, assign custom projects, or reject with reasoning for smart reassignment.
 - Project Monitoring: Track ongoing progress, manage attendance, mark completions, and auto-generate internship certificates.